SylphxAI/zen/docs/guide/migration-from-jotai.md

 - ✅ You need framework-agnostic state
 - ✅ You use state outside React (Node.js, vanilla JS)
 - ✅ You prefer direct `.value` access
-- ✅ You want 8x faster real-world performance
+- ✅ You want blazing fast real-world performance
 - ✅ You prefer explicit loading states over Suspense
 - ✅ You like signals (Solid.js, Vue style)